stefnotch/cgue23-cat-to-the-past/README.md

   - WASD + Space to move around in the freecam mode
 - Right mouse button for time rewinding
 - Left mouse button for interacting
+- Shift to speed up rewinding.
+Not actually needed to solve any levels.
 - Esc to quit

 ## File structure